 Day 6: Experience the wonders of Queenstown

-- Of course, no trip to Queenstown is complete without a visit to world-renowned
+Of course, no trip to Queenstown is complete without a visit to world-renowned Fergburger.
+Just be prepared for long queues.

 Useful tips: Please be advised that parking spaces in Queenstown get filled up quickly, so make sure to arrive early in the morning or early evening to get a parking space.
 The fees for illegal parking range from $40-$60.